rahulmopkar1/wisr_challenge/README.md

 ![screenshot1](./screenshots/first%20page%20and%20what%20to%20click%20on%20first%20page.png)

-A screen similar to below will appear up
+A screen similar to above will appear up

 Click on the icon circled in the above screenshot to access the pipeline.
 This will open up a screen similar to below:

 ![screenshot2](./screenshots/click%20on%20pipeline%20wisr_challenge_pipeline.png)

 Once here click on the pipeline wisr\_challenge\_pipeline, this will open up a screen similar to below: